-- Require an environmental impact assessment conducted by a qualified professional96. - Plan, design and implement land development activities (including trails and recreation access) to minimise impacts to sparsely vegetated ecosystems by addressing the following recommendations: - protect talus that occurs at the base of rock outcroppings and protect the steep faces of rock outcrops and cliffs; - protect mature and old trees and all native vegetation; - protect large diameter (>30cm) standing dead and declining trees and downed logs; - protect soil conditions and hydrologic regimes; and - restore native vegetation where it has been disturbed.
+- Require an environmental impact assessment conducted by a qualified professional. - Plan, design and implement land development activities (including trails and recreation access) to minimise impacts to sparsely vegetated ecosystems by addressing the following recommendations: - protect talus that occurs at the base of rock outcroppings and protect the steep faces of rock outcrops and cliffs; - protect mature and old trees and all native vegetation; - protect large diameter (>30cm) standing dead and declining trees and downed logs; - protect soil conditions and hydrologic regimes; and - restore native vegetation where it has been disturbed.
 Seed or plant native species from nurseries, or plant native species that have been rescued from other development sites.
 Ensure that any native plant material used is weed-free. - Protect endangered, threatened, or vulnerable species or plant communities, and habitat features that were identified during the planning and inventory stages by addressing the following recommendations: - avoid disturbance of rock debris; - do no permit rock climbing without determining which areas must be avoided to protect denning, nesting, and roosting habitats; - avoid disturbance to sites where rare plants are growing and where rare natural plant communities occur; - maintain habitat structures such as trees with cavities, large old trees, and snags; and, - where it is absolutely necessary to cut danger trees, cut them to a level where they are safe and retain the trunk rather than removing the whole tree. - Prevent disturbance of nesting and breeding areas.
 Avoid development activities from May through August. - Avoid roads near hibernacula.
 Determine locations of snake hibernacula prior to planning site layouts, including roads.
-Roads should not be located within 750m of a hibernaculum and barriers and underpasses or snake fences may be required to prevent snake mortality. - Protect nesting and denning sites that were identified in the environmental impact assessment.
-Such features include dens, hibernacula, raptor nest or perch trees, woodpecker cavities, and bat roosts. - Ensure adequate sediment and erosion control measures are implemented.
+Roads should not be located within 750m of a hibernaculum and barriers and underpasses or snake fences may be required to prevent snake mortality.

-96 See: Incorporating SEI Information into Environmental Impact Assessments, page 25.
+Incorporating SEI Information into Environmental Impact Assessments, page 34.